commercetools/ui-kit/examples/forms.md

 - Enter a high-precision price (add more than 2 fraction digits to the price)
 - Enter a negative inventory quantity
 - Enter a inventory quantity with fraction digits
+- Make a slug invalid by adding a space to it

 ## Things to notice